Cloudflare Strategic Partners Panel Episode 2: PacketFabric

 There you go.

-And that's why some of our security products are so innovative that we see so much traffic that we're able to identify sort of threats before others.
+And, you know, that's why some of our security products are so innovative that we see so much traffic that we're able to identify sort of threats before others.

 And so during the course of that time, a couple of things happened.

 And I don't like that.
 I want to hide my origins completely.
 And, you know, what can you do for me?

-And, you know, the first few times that happened, a sales guy came along with a big enough check to the network team is like, make this happen.
+And, you know, the first few times it happened, a sales guy came along with a big enough check to the network team is like, make this happen.

-And then as we went further and further up market, and we sold to bigger and bigger customers, and if anyone saw our earnings call recently, that's our fastest growing segment is customers spending over $100,000.
+And that happened a few times.
+And then as we went further and further up market, and we sold to bigger and bigger customers, and if anyone saw our earnings call recently, that's our fastest growing segment is customers spending over $100 ,000.

-And so, you know, that sort of demand for security performance reliability, it's only going up.
+And so, you know, that sort of demand for security, performance, reliability, it's only going up.

 But another thing that happened during that time was customers said, okay, you protect my websites, my HTTP traffic.